What is a financial advisor and why you need a financial plan for different life stages?

-Financial planning is a very broad term that involves building strategies to manage your money and meet certain life goals.
-Indeed, your spending priorities are likely to change as you age, and financial planning helps ensure that these priorities are met when the time comes.
+Financial planning involves building strategies to manage your money and meet certain life goals.
+Indeed, your spending priorities are likely to change as you age, and having a financial plan helps ensure that these priorities are met when the time comes.

 Examples of financial planning might include the writing of a Will to protect your family, making adjustments to your spending to afford a new dream home, or drawing up a plan to pay off any existing debt.

 While these may sound like simple steps, the reality of handling your own money can be tricky, particularly as there are so many financial products out there that may or may not be beneficial in the long term.